Kotlin/KEEP/proposals/context-receivers.md

 Another limitation is that **a member extension is always the extension**.
 An extension function in Kotlin has an option of being called with qualified syntax as in `entity.doAction()`.
 This is a stylistically appropriate syntax when an action is performed on an entity.
 However, some functions don't operate on a specific entity and should not be declared as such.
-There is no way to declare a top-level function, to be called as `doAction()` that would require the presence of a specific context in scope.
+There is no way to declare a top-level function to be called as `doAction()` that would require the presence of a specific context in scope.

 > Use cases for that come a lot.
 For example, it would be helpful to be able to define a `TransactionScope` and have